thisdata/rules/rules/thisdata-alert-anomalies.md

 categories:
 - webhook
 ---
-## Send login anomaly emails
+## Account Takeover Detection via ThisData

-This rule is designed to detect phished or compromised accounts and notify the user with a "was this you?" email notification.
+This rule is designed to detect phished or compromised user accounts, and optionally send an email or SMS notification to user asking "Was This You?".
+This is similar to the emails you get signing in to Google or Facebook from a new device or location.
+The users' response can be used to take further action, like shutting down a compromised account.

-It relies on the [ThisData](https://thisdata.com) anomaly detection algorithms which take into account many behavioural factors including:
+It uses [ThisData's](https://thisdata.com) anomaly detection algorithms which take into account many behavioural factors including:

 * Location & Velocity